bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: TRUE if deleted, FALSE if the deletion fails
 		:rtype: Boolean

-		This function will delete a specific item from the cache store.
-If item deletion fails, the function will return FALSE.
+		This method will delete a specific item from the cache store.
+If item deletion fails, the method will return FALSE.

 		::